 plans -- including a thorough discussion of the key

 question: Should you take a lump-sum or a monthly

 Service at predecessor companies.
 Of HP's many predecessor companies, only HP and DEC had retiree healthcare programs.
 Only HP, DEC, and EDS had pension plans.
 Over the years, HP, DEC, and EDS set aside money in dedicated trust funds to pay for those programs.
 Compaq, Tandem, Autonomy, Palm, etc. did not have retiree healthcare or pensions among their benefits programs.
 Their employees did not have those expectations and there were no corresponding trust funds to pass on to an acquiring company.
 Therefore, employees of those companies do not get credit under HP's retiree healthcare or pension programs for service at the predecessor company.
-(Note that qualifying years-of-service may vary for different types of benefit.
-For example, predecessor service counts to determine FTO.)
+(Predecessor service does count for FTO.)
 Details: DEC Benefits EDS Benefits

 2015: HPI/HPE Breakup.